mikeisfree/OCR-MISTRAL-UI-Endpoints/readme.md

 logger.error(f"Failed to import app: {str(e)}")
 raise``` 5.
 Reload your web app

-### Option 2: Render (easy-peasy just don't push it...)
+### Option 2: Render **(easy-peasy and free ...just don't push it)**

-1. Connect your GitHub repository
+1. Connect your GitHub nerdsitory
-2. Create new Web Service
+2. Create new Web Service **-...or find yourself a hobby**
 3. Build Command
    - pip install -r requirements.txt
 4. Start Command
    - python app.py
 5. Set environment variables:
    - MISTRAL_API_KEY
-6. Deploy
+6. Deploy, **Command&Conquer**

-## Some Features ( World Class not seen anywhere else )
+## Some Features **(World Class.
+Not seen anywhere else.
+Last one blasts the competion out of the water)**

-- Automatic retry on failed OCR attempts
+- Automatic retry on failed OCR attempts - shame I havent had this before in my life
 - Exponential backoff between retries
-- Detailed error logging
+- Detailed error logging **-...you will get 1000 lines of logs from which important are lines 1: error and 1000:kill process.
+Rest is gibberish.**
-- User-friendly error messages in UI
+- User friendly error messages in UI -**...so user friendly you will beg the script to crash and notify you**

-**especially the last one blasts the competion out of the water**

-## Limitations ( if below 21...else...put on rocket shoes search Youtube for "2 Unlimited")
+## Limitations **( if below 21...else...put on rocket shoes search Youtube for "2 Unlimited")**

-- Requires valid PDF URL (blablabla)
+- Requires valid PDF URL **(blablabla)**
-- Processing time depends on PDF size and complexity (the more complexion the higher risk of exploexion)
+- Processing time depends on PDF size **-... and complexity (the more complexion the higher risk of exploexion)**
-- Mistral rate limits ( "2 Unlimited" is the answer again... or some bucks )
+- Mistral rate limits-... **( "2 Unlimited" is the answer again... or some bucks )**

-## Security Considerations ( God have mercy on us at the time of need )
+## Security Considerations-... **( God have mercy on us at the time of need )**

-- API key must be kept safely (outside of darknet and other spots with frightening names)
+- API key must be kept safely **(outside of darknet and other spots with frightening names)**
-- Input validation for URLs so you will never f^\*k it up
+- Input validation for URLs **-... so you will never f^\*k it up**
-- HTTPS recommended over HTTP because more letters is always better + sounds real deep, smart and secure
+- HTTPS recommended over HTTP **-...because more letters is always better + sounds real deep, smart and secure**

-Future upgrades of this project are planned after Melania will return to the White House.
+Future upgrades of this project are planned once Melania will return to the White House.